 - Replace the pumpkin with 1/4 cup creamy peanut butter, almond butter or your favorite nut butter

 - Replace the pumpkin with an equal amount of applesauce.
-Use a variety that already has cinnamon for extra spice
+Use a brand that already has cinnamon for extra spice

 If you have any additions or changes to this recipe that you love, let us know!
 Share it below in the comments- we always like to see how you make our recipes even better.